refi-refi/DEMO-TykeeAPI/README.md

-# DEMO-TykeeServer
+# DEMO-TykeeAPI
-Open-source version TykeeServer
+Open-source version of TykeeAPI